dkmeteor/Bubble-Notification/README.md

 # TODO
-The line is not smooth , I'd refine it soon.
+1.The line is not smooth , I'd refine it soon.

-Support several different styles.
+2.Support several different styles.

 ## License